-- If the mobile device is operating normally, download and install the free anti-virus Dr.Web for Android Light.
-Perform a full system scan and carry out the recommendations for removing any detected threats.
+- If the mobile device is operating normally, download and install Dr.Web for Android.
+Run a full system scan and follow recommendations to neutralize the detected threats.

-- If the mobile device has been locked by Android.Locker ransomware (the screen will be telling you that you have broken some law or demanding a set ransom amount; or you will see some other announcement that prevents you from using the handheld normally), do the following:
+- If the mobile device has been locked by Android.Locker ransomware (the message on the screen tells you that you have broken some law or demands a set ransom amount; or you will see some other announcement that prevents you from using the handheld normally), do the following:

-- Start your smart phone or tablet in the safe mode (depending on the operating system version and specifications of the particular mobile device involved, this procedure can be performed in various ways; seek clarification from the user guide that was shipped with the device or contact its manufacturer);
+- Load your smartphone or tablet in the safe mode (depending on the operating system version and specifications of the particular mobile device involved, this procedure can be performed in various ways; seek clarification from the user guide that was shipped with the device, or contact its manufacturer);

-- Once you have activated safe mode, install the free anti-virus Dr.Web for Android Light onto the infected handheld and perform a full scan of the system; follow the steps recommended for neutralising the threats that have been detected;
+- Once you have activated safe mode, install the Dr.Web for Android onto the infected handheld and run a full scan of the system; follow the steps recommended for neutralizing the threats that have been detected;

 - Switch off your device and turn it on as normal.